sobteclib/sobtec2/en/content/12chatons.md

 promote the neutrality of the Net.
 Data packages should be transmitted by KITTENS services without discrimination, which means the content, source or destination should not be examined.
-No communications protocol can be given priority in the way informaiton is distributed.
+No communications protocol can be given priority in the way information is distributed.
 And no data can have its content arbitrarily altered.

 The neutrality of KITTENS is therefore a political neutrality, as the